-If you want to, toss the finished sprouts with some shredded Parmesan, or maybe some crumbled bacon.
+If you want to, toss the finished sprouts with some shredded Parmesan, or maybe some crumbled bacon to add even more flavor.
 Definitely good, especially if the rest of your meal is on the

-minimal plain side.
-However, I think Brussels sprouts are delicious enough on their own that the salt and pepper is all they need.
+However, I think Brussels sprouts are delicious enough on their own that salt and pepper are all they really need.

 If you're at a loss for side dishes to make for this season's holiday dinners, consider popping some sprouts in the oven.
 You won't be disappointed.